 -For multiple reasons, we always fly our puppies via American Airlines.
 If you are in a location that is far from an airport that American flies into or are unable to use their services for other reasons, in rare cases we can ship via another airline but the cost associated with it will likely increase.
 If you feel like you would need another airline, contact us directly and we can look into what the cost increase will be.

--There is an additional option, helpful for weather or COVID-19 limitations, of having our puppy "Nanny" transport your pup on an Airline.
-This allows for our "Nanny" to bring the puppy in the cabin of the aircraft where the weather limitations are not pertinent.
-The additional cost for this is $150.
-There may be additional costs for regional airports (we'll have to take that on a case by case basis but you can expect at least $150 more).
+-There is an additional option of having our puppy “Nanny” transport your pup on an Airline.
+This allows for our Nanny to bring the puppy into the airport where weather limitations are not pertinent.
+The puppy then flies in the cabin with the Nanny to an airport near you.
+The additional cost for this varies.
+Please contact us for the current amount.
+There may be other additional costs involved depending on distance to airports and/or regional airport accessibility.
+We work with these on a case-by-case basis.
 There are puppy size limitations for this so if you would like to use this option, contact us right away so we can work through them.